Sustainability policies and guidance

 This policy provides a framework, which defines how the Company will manage Occupational Health & Safety throughout its operations.
 It also provides the foundation for our certification to the H&S standard ISO 45001:2018.

 This policy addresses our obligations under the Health and Safety at Work etc. Act 1974, which is the primary piece of legislation covering occupational health and safety in Great Britain.
 It also helps us to comply with other relevant statutory provisions, including The Management of Health and Safety at Work Regulations 1999 and the Equality Act 2010.

 This policy outlines our approach to Mental Health First Aiders in the workplace by setting out guidance in terms of the role of the Mental Health First Aider, the responsibilities for employers and expectations and support for employees.
 This policy is applicable to all of our employees.

-This document sets out the materials we prohibit use of in our construction activities based on health impacts, responsible sourcing, embodied impact and resource efficiency considerations.
+This document contains the material requirements for common materials used on Landsec development and portfolio projects.
+It also sets out the materials we prohibit use of in our construction activities based on health impacts, responsible sourcing, embodied impact and resource efficiency considerations.

 This policy sets out our commitment and approach to managing aspects of sustainability throughout the acquisition and disposal of assets.